-Figures from the Nursing and Midwifery Council (NMC) show almost 5,000 nurses and midwives from EU countries have left the NHS in the last three years, with many identifying Brexit as the reason.
+Figures from the Nursing and Midwifery Council (NMC) show almost 5,000 nurses and midwives from EU countries have left the NHS from 2017 – 2019, with many identifying Brexit as the reason.
 However, there has been an increase in the number of nurses and midwives coming from countries outside of the EU to work in the UK.

 In 2017, it was recorded that NHS England faced a shortage of over 40,000 nurses, putting a large strain on the existing workforce.
 The number of European workers in the NHS is expected to fall further due to the following:

-In anticipation of Brexit negotiation deals, the UK has built a stockpile of drugs and medical supplies – but these have been used up during the coronavirus pandemic.
-Members of the pharmaceutical industry are warning that rebuilding stockpiles could become an issue during the post-transition period.
-For example, we may see border disruptions and delays.
-However, drugmakers are anticipating this and planning alternative means around the Dover to Calais route to avoid delays.
+In anticipation of Brexit negotiation deals, the UK built a stockpile of drugs and medical supplies – but these were used up during the coronavirus pandemic.
+Members of the pharmaceutical industry warned that rebuilding stockpiles could become an issue during the post-transition period, when we saw border disruptions and delays.

 If the UK can’t retain its EU funding, scientific research could also suffer.
 Between 2007 and 2013, the UK contributed €5.4bn to the EU science budget but received over €8.8bn –that’s a €3.4bn EU-sourced surplus to fund research.

 The UK had been receiving €1.28bn each year from Horizon 2020, which is the EU’s science and innovation funding programme.
-However, the EU-UK trade deal text that was published states that the UK can apply for top-tier membership of the forthcoming EU Horizon research initiative, it will not be given access to funding for new technology projects.
-However, the text does state that UK researchers can apply for “associate” status, which means will then allow them to apply for and receive EU funding, similarly to EU researchers.
+However, the EU-UK trade deal stated that the UK can apply for top-tier membership of the forthcoming EU Horizon research initiative, but it will not be given access to funding for new technology projects.
+However, the text does state that UK researchers can apply for “associate” status, which will then allow them to apply for and receive EU funding, similarly to EU researchers.

-Professor David Lomas of University College London has revealed that British scientists are being removed from EU grant applications by European colleagues, as the new ambiguous status of the UK makes the associated applications weaker.
-Similarly, the free movement of specialists both into and out of EU member states that the UK currently enjoys may be revoked, or more heavily sanctioned.
+Professor David Lomas of University College London has revealed that British scientists were being removed from EU grant applications by European colleagues, as the ambiguous status of the UK made the associated applications weaker.

 One in three UK research papers are co-authored with EU scientists, and these links could potentially be lost with Brexit.
 In the year following the result of the Brexit referendum, 2,300 EU academics resigned from British universities.